Kuhame/ScalaProject/README.md

 ZIO have immutable data structure such as Ref or STM, that can help with functionnal purity and thread-safety.
 ZIO's primitives can also handle multiple user inputs if the app-terminal need to be operated by multiple users at the same time.

 ### Graphic User Interface
 Instead of an app terminal, we could try to go on API-based type, where the user will be entering a web server.
-This can enhance user experience with a cleaner user-friendly customizable interface.
+This can enhance user experience with a cleaner user-friendly interface that can be easily customized to fit our needs later on.